kzwkt/bentoo/README.md

+# Bentoo

-# Bentoo ## "updated based on profile 1.3, experimental yet!!!"
+## updated based on profile 1.3, experimental yet!!!

 Bentōō is an initiative to distribute an user-friendly version of Funtoo linux Stage4 to new users, with more update packages, focusing on agility, security privacy and games.